-When you think about the financial implications decades of contact lens subscriptions bring, and the potential treatment of contact lens eye infections, laser actually works out cheaper overall.
+When you think about the financial implications decades of contact lens subscriptions bring, and the potential treatment of contact lens eye infections, the laser actually works out cheaper overall.

 Interested in Laser Eye Surgery?

-If you would like to find out more about laser eye surgery and our flexible payment plans, then why not call AVC TODAY on 0800 652 4878 and request your free information pack or book your consultation to find out how we can help you.
+If you would like to find out more about laser eye treatment and our flexible payment plans, then why not call AVC TODAY on 0800 652 4878 and request your free information pack or book your consultation to find out how we can help you.

 And here is all the information available in our Truth About Contact Lens Infections infographic below: